 3. Castor oil Packs For Stress Reduction, Absorption, Reduced Inflammation and Better Bowel Movements

-This practices not only calms the nervous system so that you can heal17 18, but also helps with reduction of inflammation19 in the intestine.
+This practices not only calms the nervous system so that you can see improvement17 18, but also helps with reduction of inflammation19 in the intestine.
 Castor oil packs help with improving your microbiome20 and regulation of your bowels21, so if anything is irritating them, it helps them to come out.
 More importantly, it helps to improve how you digest and absorb.
 In terms of food, this helps to reduce the irritability of the foods you may be eating that can affect you negatively.
+The Queen of the Thrones™ Castor Oil Pack and 500 ml Castor Oil is available here.

 4. Fix your Sleep Patterns

 Your natural rhythm is extremely important to your healing and to the health of your gut.
-My first prescription is to get your body to produce its own factors for sleep.
-It’s so easy to do.
-Wear an eye mask to bed that support an increase in melatonin22 in the body and better hormonal, immune and nervous system balance.
-Castor oil packs help to also promote great sleep so get into a pattern of putting your pack and eye mask on before bed.
+The first step is to get your body to produce its own factors for sleep.
+It’s so easy to do!
+Wear an eye mask to bed that supports an increase in melatonin22 in the body and better hormonal, immune and nervous system balance.
+Castor oil packs help to also promote great sleep so get into a pattern of putting your pack and eye mask on before bed!
+The Queen of the Thrones™ Beauty Sleep Eye Kit™ is available here.

 4. Start Investigating Diets Beneficial for IBS